 5. Rehydrate the vaccine as directed above.

-7. Distribute the vaccine solution, as prepared above among the waterers provided for the chickens.
+7. Distribute the vaccine solution as prepared above, among the waterers provided for the birds.
 Avoid placing waterers in direct sunlight.

 8. Provide no other drinking water until all the vaccine treated water has been consumed.

-The capacity of this vaccine to produce satisfactory results depends on many factors, including, but not limited to, conditions of storage and handling by the user, administration of the vaccine, health and responsiveness of individual animals and degree of field exposure.
-Therefore, directions for use should be followed carefully.
+This vaccine has undergone rigid potency, safety and purity tests, and meets Intervet Inc., U.S. and local requirements.
+It is designed to stimulate effective immunity when used as directed, but the user must be advised that the response to the product depends upon many factors, including, but not limited to, conditions of storage and handling by the user, administration of the vaccine, health and responsiveness of individual chickens and the degree of field exposure.
+Therefore, directions should be followed carefully.

 U.S. Veterinary License No. 165A